willyywt/willyywt.github.io/theme.md

 I took advantage of many builtin jekyll features (which wasn't in the original "moving" theme).
 Jekyll's documentation on jekyll post is at [Posts | Jekyll](https://jekyllrb.com/docs/posts/).

 ### Category
-I added categories for each blog post using jekyll's builtin category feature.
+I added categories for each blog post.
+Category is a jekyll's builtin feature, but jekyll doesn't define how to display pages of such category: what jekyll do is to find pages under a specific category.
+So I define how to display pages of a category as in the following:

+* On the index page we iterate all pages under this site, finds the pages under `layout: category`, and show links to these list pages, which are category list pages.
+* The template layout of category list pages is defined as in `_layouts/category.html`, so that category list page can list all posts in a specific category.
-* Each category has a page (category list page) which lists all posts of such category.
-Each category's list page must be manually written in file `category/<name>.md` where `<name>` is the category name (unfortunately jekyll doesn't do this automatically), like this: (assuming "name" is "admin")
+* Each category's list page is manually written in file `category/<name>.md` where `<name>` is the category name, like this: (assuming "name" is "admin" and the file is `category/admin.md`)
 ```
 ---
 layout: category